 Each of these porosity types has its own special needs, which is why it’s important to discover which your locks fall into.

 Depending on your curl type, you may think you need to switch up your routine.
-However, curl types have a limited influence on which products you should use on your hair.
-Our experience shows that the same products can work for all types of curly hair, from 2A to 4C, but the application technique is what will make a difference in the results.
+However, curly hair types have a very small influence on which products you should use on your hair.
+Our experience shows that the same products can work for all types of curly hair, from 2A to 4C.
+However, the application technique is what will make a difference in the results to your curl type.

-Finding out your curl type will help you identify which techniques are better to apply the products,.
-From there you can understand how often you should wash your hair, how you should style it, how you should refresh and how you should protect your style in between washes.
+Finding out your curly hair type will help you identify which techniques are better to apply the products,.
+From there you can understand how often you should wash your hair, how you should style your hair, how you should refresh, and how you should protect your hair style in between washes.
 Whether you’re wavy, curly or coily, we have specialized guides that will help you get the best out of your beautiful hair texture.